How to Boss a Rainy Day in Westport!

 Alternatively, you can find things to do around town that will keep you dry as a bone.
 Check out some of the history at the Coaltown Museum or on the role-playing activity of the Denniston Experience.
 A good beverage at the breweries or a warm coffee in the many cafes is a good way to go to.
 So check out the list below on how to spend a rainy day in Westport!
-And by the way, if you need a place to stay, how about these 6 Best Backpacker Hostels in Westport?
+And by the way, if you need a place to stay, how about these 10 Best Boutique Accommodation in Westport?

 1. Taste Some Awesome Beers